CMPUT301W20T03/OnTime/README.md

 Add here credits.
 Project inspired by..., based on...

 ## Contact
-Created by yueling - feel free to contact me!
+Created by CMPUT301W20T03 - feel free to contact us!